Belphonz/Starve-Style/docs/Complex-Type-Scope/Complex-Type-Layout.md

 }
 ```

 The `Private Access specifier` should be the 1st declared within a Class.

-While there is a lot of debate on whether the `private` or `public` specifier should come first, it is my belief that if users of my libraries or code are investigating the internals it is from an **inquisitive standpoint to see how things are working internally** rather than to check all the methods they can interact with in the interface as documentation should suffice in said cases.
+While there is a lot of debate on whether the `private` or `public` specifier should come first, it is my belief that if users of my libraries or code are investigating the internals it is from an **inquisitive standpoint to see how things are working internally** rather than to check all the methods they can interact within the interface as documentation should suffice in said cases.

 In addition, for a Class where the internals should be assumed unread by the users, I prefer to facilitate the lives of the programmer/s who worked on the project.
 **Seeing the internal `attributes` first allows readers to get into the headspace of who wrote it when it was written,** which is important for those modifying the project after a long absence and those wishing to learn from it.
 Due to all these reasons, the `private` access specifier should be the 1st one within the `Class` layout.